 - a) United States Treasury bills, notes, or bonds with a final maturity not exceeding five years from the date of trade settlement.
 There is no limitation as to the percentage of the City's portfolio that may be invested in this category. - b) Federal Instrumentality (government-sponsored enterprise) debentures, discount notes, callable and step-up securities, with a final maturity not exceeding five years from the date of trade settlement.
-There is no limitation as to the percentage of the portfolio that can be invested in this category. - c) Federal Agency Obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest and which have a final maturity not exceeding five years from the date of trade settlement.
 There is no limitation as to the percentage of the portfolio that can be invested in this category.
+No more than thirty percent (30%) of the portfolio may be invested in any single Federal Instrumentality/GSE issuer.
+The maximum percentage of callable Federal Instrumentality/GSE securities in the portfolio will be twenty percent (20%.)